UPPMAX/programming_formalisms/retrospects/2023_reflection_richel.md

 I feel all teachers could have learned more would the evaluations be anonymous.

-## Course as part of the cirriculum
+## Course as part of the curriculum

 I wonder if we reached our own goals.
-Here I evaluate, from [the course desciption](https://www.uppmax.uu.se/support/courses-and-workshops/programming-formalisms/):
+Here I evaluate, from [the course description](https://www.uppmax.uu.se/support/courses-and-workshops/programming-formalisms/):

 > This course aims to give life scientists, bioinformaticians, and other scientists with some experience in programming and scripting